 Who are Cambridge 100?

-We are a business club, founded over 10 years ago, where innovative business people meet to exchange ideas over quarterly dinners in the splendour of 15th century Jesus College.
+We are a non-profit business club, founded over 10 years ago, where innovative business people from the region meet to exchange ideas at quarterly dinners in the splendour of the prestigious 15th century Jesus College.

-Over fine dinners provided by Jesus College, members and guests meet in relaxed and convivial surroundings to hear how some of Cambridge's most illustrious, successful business men and women manage innovation.
+Members, their guests, and non-members, can hear how some of Cambridge's most successful business men and women manage innovation and technology.

 Members: sign in (at the top right of the page) to register your place.
 As a member, you can bring a guest at the reduced rate and register them at the same time.

 Non-members: register here to join us.
 You don't have to be a Member to attend our Dinners, and you can bring a guest - although only Members' guests come along at the reduced rate.